chrisquee/ctn-custom-2023/readme.txt

 == Changelog ==

+= 2.1.26 = UPDATE Capture UTM parameters and add to local storage.

 = 2.1.25 = UPDATE Improve ad styling add filter to do bulk WEBP conversion.

 = 2.1.24 = UPDATE Add image conversion to WEBP on upload.